Introducing Spin 360! First 500 signups will get 25% off ||

 A receptionist is the person who manages the reception area of a business, while a front desk refers to a specific location where the receptionist works.

-• What is required to become a receptionist?
+• What is the educational qualification to become a Receptionist?

 To become a front desk receptionist, you need a high school diploma, a few certifications, which is therefore not compulsory, and major communication and administrative skills to thrive in this job role.